 Click this image to View our 2017 Info Sheet

 Degrees with a specialization in Biostatistics are a part of a collaborative program initiative with the Department of Statistics and Actuarial Sciences.
 Epidemiology students are exposed to a full breadth of policy-relevant methodologies from the fields of epidemiology, biostatistics, health services research, health economics, genetic epidemiology, and program evaluation.

 PDF, 92K) of our faculty with School of Graduate and Postdoctoral Studies (SGPS) membership and to see which faculty are possibly interested in supervising students.

 NEW!
 We are now posting current research opportunities for applicants to our graduate program.

 Please review this list.
 It includes research opportunities posted by supervisors who are currently seeking students with specific interests related to their research area.

-For information on clusters of substantive expertise in research and commonly employed methodological approaches and disciplines for our department, please visit the Conceptual Framework page.
+For information on clusters of substantive expertise in research and commonly employed methodological approaches and disciplines for our department, please visit the Research Clusters page.